The short version:

 The long version:

-Holly Black is the bestselling author of contemporary fantasy novels for teens and children.
+Holly Black is a bestselling author of contemporary fantasy novels.
 She grew up in New Jersey and loved reading and writing from an early age.
 Her first book, Tithe: A Modern Faerie Tale, was published in 2002.
 Tithe was called “dark, edgy, beautifully written and compulsively readable” by Booklist and was included in the American Library Association’s Best Books for Young Adults.
-Holly has since written two other books in the same universe, Valiant (2005), and the sequel to Tithe, Ironside (2007), which spent five weeks on the New York Times bestseller list.
+She published a companion book, Valiant (2005), which was the recipient of a Nebula Award (formerly the Andre Norton Award), and a sequel, Ironside (2007), which spent five weeks on the New York Times bestseller list.

-Holly lives in Massachusetts with her husband Theo, and son Sebastian, in a house with a secret library.
+Holly lives in New England with her husband, son, and cats, in a house with a secret library.